Cold Cores - Helsinki 9.-11.6.2025

 Programme

-The meeting is foreseen to start with coffee and tea at 9:00 on Monday the 9th of June and to end at lunch time (around 13:00) on Wednesday the 11th of June.
+The meeting begins at 9:00 on Monday the 9th of June and ends at lunch time (around 13:00) on Wednesday the 11th of June.
 The conference dinner will be organised in the evening of Tuesday the 10th of June, in downtown Helsinki.
+The name of the restaurant is Konstan Möljä.
+The booking is 19:45 under the name Devika Tharakkal (see also Google map and the restaurant web page).

 12:30-14:00 Lunch break